lukmanaj/lukmanaj/README.md

 -----------------------------

-Interested in integrating AI into my practice, hence my current machine learning and AI journey.
+My interest in integrating AI into my practice has propelled my current machine learning and AI journey so far.

 * 🌍  I'm based in Kaduna, Nigeria.
 * ✉️  You can contact me at [lukman.j.aliyu@gmail.com](mailto:lukman.j.aliyu@gmail.com)